POSTECH-IMLAB/PIMNet_External_Environment_Recognition/KoreanOCR/readme.md

-Korean Optical Character Recognition (KoreanOCR)
+# Korean Optical Character Recognition (KoreanOCR)
+This Korean OCR system is designed as a module of Advanced Driver Assistance Systems (ADAS).